Live game data (GEP)

 Game Features

-Often, many separate Game Events and Game Info items may exist, even though they all relate to the same general functionality (hence Feature) in the game.
+Often, many separate Game Events and Game Info items may exist, even though

-• Match settings
+- Match settings

-• Match score
+- Match score

-• Match start/end events
+- Match start/end events

-• Etc.
+- Etc.

 Set Required Features

-• Only required Game Features get fired.
+- Only required Game Features get triggered.

-* This is especially critical if the App was started in the middle of a game session.
+In some games, the longer it takes between starting the game and when GEP is registered, the greater the chances of data issues (for example, missing events, unreliable data, etc) occurring.
+This is especially critical if the App was started in the middle of a game session.
 It is recommended that you show a relevant indication to your users in those cases.

 To set the required features, you must call the relevant API method.
-More specifically:

 Listen for new Game Events

 To subscribe to new Game Events, you must add a listener to the relevant API Event.
-More specifically:

 Obtain current Game Info

 To obtain the current Game Info, you must call the relevant API method.
-More specifically:

 Listen for new Game Info updates

 To subscribe to new Game Info updates, you must add a listener to the relevant API Event.
-More specifically:

 Event Status

-• Recent game update causing issues
+- Recent game update causing issues.

-• A request by the relevant game studio to disable this event
+- A request by the relevant game studio to disable this event.

-• Toggle specific app functionality
+- Toggle specific app functionality.

-• Toggle certain less reliable/desirable fallback logic
+- Toggle certain less reliable/desirable fallback logic.